 ● Discuss this with your medical practitioner.
 Provide the name of the filler product, the injection date, and any symptoms you may have.

 ● Communicate regularly with your injector.
-They should have the most accurate advice concerning post-procedure care, especially during lactation.
+They should have the most accurate advice concerning post-procedure care, especially during hyaluronic acid breastfeeding.

 When Can You Safely Get Lip Fillers After Breastfeeding?